getify/asynquence/README.md

 An iterable sequence works similarly to normal *asynquence* sequences, but a bit different. `then(..)` still registers steps on the sequence, but it's basically just an alias of `val(..)`, because the most important difference is that steps of an iterable sequence **are not passed completion triggers**.

 Instead, an iterable sequence instance API has a `next(..)` method on it, which will allow the sequence to be externally iterated, one step at a time.
-Whatever is passed to `next(..)` is sent as step messages to the current step in the sequence. `next(..)` always returns an *iterator result* object like:
+Whatever is passed to `next(..)` is sent as step message(s) to the current step in the sequence. `next(..)` always returns an *iterator result* object like:

 ```js
 {